Umami Pot

 Japanese Coffee Jelly

-Choosing the type of coffee
+Choosing the right coffee

 The optimal temperature for gelatin to dissolve effectively is between 122-140℉ (50-60℃).
-Beyond 158℉ (70℃), its ability to solidify diminishes.
-Therefore, ensure that the coffee temperature is below 158℉ (70℃) before adding it.
+Above 158℉ (70℃), its ability to solidify diminishes.
+For this reason, make sure to cool the coffee to below 158℉ (70℃) before adding the gelatin.

 Japanese Coffee Jelly